ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	B[float]: Base heigth. (while used the print base)

 	For example:
 	 >>1.
-Need to print 10 pieces,
+Need to print 10 pieces total.
 	 >>2.
-The hotbed temperature should be lower than 23℃ before remove it.
+The hotbed temperature should be lower than 23℃ before removing.
 	 >>3.
-In order that the printed object can be pushed by the arm, the hot bed need to move to 65 mm heigth.
+Move printing platform heigth to 65mm before removing.
 	 >>4.
-The arm need to push 350mm while remove the printed object.
+Pushing the arm 350mm to remove the printed object.
 	you can add this command to the start G-code (before G28 command):
 	M182 S1 N9 Z65 T23 L350